English nouns: Functions

+Supplement: I met the host, a linguist.; I met the host, her.

 Nominals (see Internal structure, below), also appear as pre-head modifier in a nominal (e.g., a two day conference).

 Internal structure

 A simple noun phrase like some good ideas has a head nominal, a phrase that excludes any determinative (here, some), and that nominal, in turn, has a head noun (here ideas) along with any modifiers or complements.
 Roughly speaking, the nominal includes everything after the determinative (similar to the way a clause has a verb phrase that includes basically everything after the subject).
 The following tree shows the internal structure of an NP with all the main types of dependents: modifiers, a determinative, a predeterminative (labeled here as a kind of modifier), and a complement.
 (The triangles are a convention to simplify the representation of the inner structures of phrases when it is less relevant.)

 Determinatives

 A basic English NP splits into an optional determinative (usually a determiner phrase or a genitive NP) and a head nominal (e.g., [many] [good people]).
 In the diagram above, the determinative is the, and the head nominal is preposterous ideas about exercise that Bill has.
 The determinative, if present, always precedes the nominal and is licensed by the head noun.
 That is, it must agree in number and countability (e.g., many people, *many person, some police, *a police) with the head noun.

 Though the determinative function is typically realized by determiner phrases, they may also be realized by other phrases.
 Noun phrases that realize the determinative function are typically in the genitive case (e.g., your interview) but do not need to be (e.g., this size home).
 Determiners can also be realized by prepositional phrases, such as up to a dozen in the noun phrase up to a dozen agencies.